zigliad/react-night-light/README.md

 ## Features

 -   🌙 Realistic SVG light bulb design
--   🎚️ Interactive pull-down handle mechanism to toggle the light
+-   ⛓️ Interactive pull-down handle mechanism to toggle the light
 -   🌈 Customizable wire color and glow effects
 -   🔄 Controlled and uncontrolled component modes
 -   ✨ Physics-based spring animations for realistic wire movement
 -   🌟 Gentle background glow effect when light is on
 -   🔧 Configurable pull distance and bounce effect
 -   📱 Works on both desktop and touch devices
+-   📱 Smart touch handling - prevents page scrolling only when interacting with the handle

 ## Installation